Hanson Robotics: Albert Einstein HUBO

-Albert Einstein HUBO was, developed in November 2005 in collaboration with the Korea Advanced Institute of Science and Technology (KAIST) HUBO group of Korea.
-Inspired by German-born theoretical physicist Albert Einstein, the expressive walking humanoid featured Einstein's head on a HUBO robot body.
-KAIST built the walking body, and Hanson Robotics built the animatronic head and the face, which uses elastic polymer called Frubber.
+Albert Einstein HUBO was developed in 2005 in collaboration with the Korea Advanced Institute of Science and Technology (KAIST) HUBO team.
+The project combined a HUBO humanoid body with an expressive animatronic head modeled after Albert Einstein.
+KAIST built the walking body, while Hanson Robotics built the head and facial systems, including Frubber-based facial surfaces.

 The robot debuted at the Asia-Pacific Economic Cooperation (APEC) Summit in November 2005.

-Albert Einstein HUBO can perform realistic facial expressions and mimic Albert Einstein's voice via a voice synthesizer.
-The robot is currently at the University of California, San Diego at the California Institute for Telecommunications and Information Technology (Calit2).
+Reports described it as capable of facial expressions and voice synthesis modeled on Einstein.
+Media accounts stated that the robot was housed at the University of California, San Diego at the California Institute for Telecommunications and Information Technology (Calit2).